 Sophia is one of the first transgender characters to be portrayed by a transgender actor (Laverne Cox).
 Sophia’s story is one that helped a lot of people understand what it means to be transgender, and spotlighted the issue of being transgender and incarcerated.

 The FX network show isn’t the first mainstream series where multiple characters are Gay, Lesbian, or transgender.
 But it is the first where all the Gay, Lesbian, and transgender characters are played by Gay, Lesbian, and transgender actors.
 This is a direct influence of the showrunners being Gay, Lesbian, and transgender themselves.

 The overtly Queer themes in this award-winning, animated sci-fi fantasy are important for Queer children learning to navigate their own sexual identities.
 Queer kids get both positive representation of loving relationships, as well as happy endings for characters they identify with.

 Marshmallow — Bob’s Burgers

 Marshmallow (voiced by David Herman) is a transgender sex worker whom Bob (H. Jon Benjamin) befriended during his brief stint as a cab driver.
-Marshmallow has since become a recurring character and is always happy, friendly, and supportive of the Belcher family, and they of her.
+Marshmallow has since become a recurring character and is always happy, friendly, and just as supportive of the Belcher family as they are of her.